The BEST time to visit to one of Minnesota’s state parks is always right now.

 Minnesota has 75 state parks and recreation areas, with the largest concentration in the scenic Lake Superior North Shore in the northeastern part of the state.

-Any time of year is a great time to explore Minnesota’s parks, but spring and fall are particularly pleasant and beautiful.
+Any time of year is a great time to explore Minnesota’s parks, but spring and fall are particularly pleasant and beautiful seasons in most parks.

 Afton State Park

 Afton State Park is located in the rolling hills above the St. Croix River along the Minnesota/Wisconsin border in the Minneapolis/St. Paul metro area.
 Most of the park is oak savanna, although there are also bits of prairie and woodland.
 The park has easy hiking trails with limited views of the river.
 Many of the trees in the park are oak, making it one of the later parks to reach full color in the fall and perfect for a late fall hike.

 Banning State Park features easy hiking trails and challenging rapids in a gorgeous setting along the Kettle River near Sandstone.
 There are also ruins and a waterfall – just to provide a few more options for exploration.
 The park offers a full range of activities, but it is an easy drive to the northeast of the Twin Cities metro area, making it suitable for a day trip as well.

 Bear Head Lake State Park is located at the edge of the Boundary Waters Canoe area near Ely.
 It’s a beautiful park in one of the most beautiful areas of the state, with both developed and rustic camp grounds.

 Beaver Creek Valley State Park

 Beaver Creek Valley State Park is located in the hills of southeastern Minnesota near Caledonia.
 It’s apparently noted for its spring wildflowers, so I need to put it on my list for next spring!